aravind-sadharani/chandraveena/src/pages/intro.md

 <you-tube videoid="SRu4Er6_GB0"></you-tube>
 <br>

 By no means does this clip fully represent and showcase the musical form, but it provides a glimpse into the musical improvisations and expressive power that is possible.
-To better understand and appreciate, let us begin by tracing the origins of Indian music.
+To better understand and appreciate, let us understand all the parts of this recital.

-## Maarga Sangeet
-> Statement on Maarga Sangeet

-## Raga, Tala and Dhrupad
+## Building blocks - Raga and Tala <mark>(link to post ??)</mark>
-> Statement on Raga, Tala and Dhrupad - approach to improvisation or crafting a musical performance.
+> Raga and Tala - foundations to crafting a musical performance.

-The musical form I have chosen to follow is based on the fundamental principles of Dhrupad, as practiced by my Gurus, and in the form I have learned and understood.
+This recital maybe understood in two parts.
+As you may have noticed, there is a part without percussion, and a part with percussion accompaniment.
+The first part of the recital is a free flowing expression of the Raga based on the fundamental principles of Dhrupad, without any percussion accompaniment.
+The second part is a composition set to a fixed cycle of beats, in this case 12 beats, also known as Chautal.
+This two part presentation is a very typical legacy of Dhrupad.
 Dhrupad, a shortening of Dhruva-Pada (fixed verse), is a style of music evolved from a poetry based musical style called Prabandha (arrangement).
 In its contemporary musical form, Dhrupad consists of two sections, Anibaddha (unbound) which is a free flowing music also called Aalap, and Nibaddha (bound) which is a poetry or instrumental composition set to a fixed cycle of beats accompanied by a percussion instrument.
-Dhrupad is characterised by a gradual and methodical unfurling of the musical possibilities of the Raaga.
+Dhrupad is contemplative music by nature, and is characterised by a gradual and methodical unfurling of the musical possibilities of the Raaga.

-## Chandraveena
+## Chandraveena <mark>(link to post ??)</mark>
-> Brief statement on Chandraveena
+> Chandraveena - a modern string instrument of Veena family designed to emote

 In my pursuit, the Chandraveena is my musical instrument of choice, to help me to portray different aspects of Indian music in all its finesse.
 Chandraveena is a contemporary string instrument based on the Saraswati Veena, a traditional Indian string instrument.
-It has been specially designed to enable the artist to create elaborate musical phrases and subtle intonations.
+It has been specially designed to enable me to create elaborate musical phrases and subtle intonations.
 Chandraveena has a calm, deep and resonating sound, which creates the ideal soundscape for the contemplative music.

 ## Structure of a Performance